muchomuchacho/continuous-control-ddpg/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-Teh environment is sovelved when the agent gets an average score of +30 over 100 consecutive episodes.
+The environment is sovelved when the agent gets an average score of +30 over 100 consecutive episodes.

 ## Getting Started